Meghan Markle Once Used Her Secret Talent To Help Out With Robin Thicke's Wedding

 "They are a couple who would send a personal touch to close friends and family," she said.
 "My guess is they will likely have a personal invitation going out specifically for events before or after the formal ceremony."

-While it's certainly a lovely idea to think of Markle drawing on an artisanal sheet of egg-white paper, we don't know how she'll find the time to do it between sparking baby rumors, sampling wedding cakes, getting baptized, and inspiring both hair and clothing trends.
+While it's certainly a lovely idea to think of Markle drawing on an artisanal sheet of egg-white paper, we don't know how she'll find the time to do it between sparking baby rumours, sampling wedding cakes, getting baptised, and inspiring both hair and clothing trends.
 Then again, it wouldn't be too surprising if the royal family found a way to be in twelve places at once.

 Advertisement